paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-038-administrative-remedies-for-false-claims-and-statements.md

   (C) The authority head may affirm, reduce, reverse, compromise, remand, or settle any penalty or assessment determined by the presiding officer pursuant to this section.
 The authority head shall promptly send to each party to the appeal a copy of the decision of the authority head and a statement describing the right of any person determined to be liable under [section 3802 of this title](./chapter-038-administrative-remedies-for-false-claims-and-statements.md#section-3802) to judicial review under [section 3805 of this title](./chapter-038-administrative-remedies-for-false-claims-and-statements.md#section-3805).

+**(j)**

-**(j)** The reviewing official has the exclusive authority to compromise or settle any allegations of liability under [section 3802 of this title](./chapter-038-administrative-remedies-for-false-claims-and-statements.md#section-3802) against a person without the consent of the presiding officer at any time after the date on which the reviewing official is permitted to refer allegations of liability to a presiding officer under subsection (b) of this section and prior to the date on which the presiding officer issues a decision under subsection (h) of this section.
+(1) The reviewing official has the exclusive authority to compromise or settle any allegations of liability under [section 3802 of this title](./chapter-038-administrative-remedies-for-false-claims-and-statements.md#section-3802) against a person without the consent of the presiding officer at any time after the date on which the reviewing official is permitted to refer allegations of liability to a presiding officer under subsection (b) of this section and prior to the date on which the presiding officer issues a decision under subsection (h) of this section.
 Any such compromise or settlement shall be in writing.

+(2) A reviewing official shall notify the Attorney General in writing not later than 30 days before entering into any agreement to compromise or settle allegations of liability under section 3802 and before the date on which the reviewing official is permitted to refer allegations of liability to a presiding officer under subsection (b).

 ### Statutory Notes